-5) A set of Situations $\{S\}$ : A set of situations that share entities and relations
+5) A set of Situations $\{S\}$: A set of situations that share entities and relations

+The situations model captures what partial descriptions used to reason.
 Situation models are typically limited to a finite set of entities in order to avoid an exponential explosion in the set of possible relations.
 Fortunately, for most problem domains, we can generally limit the number of entities, the number of concepts and the number of relations to small sets this makes the situation model tractable.